joeltimothyoh/Remove-iCloudPhotosShortcut/README.md

 ## Introduction

-iCloud Photos shortcuts are automatically created under *This PC* and *Quick access* in File Explorer on **Windows** each time *iCloud for Windows* is installed or updated, with the former being impossible to remove interactively.
+Each time *iCloud for Windows* is installed or updated, iCloud Photos shortcuts are automatically created under *Quick access* and *This PC* in File Explorer, with the latter being impossible to remove interactively.
 This module attempts to ease removal of the shortcuts by doing so programmatically.

 ## Requirements